Architecture of Manchester: Transport and industry

 The Industrial Revolution gathered momentum after the Bridgewater Canal was opened to Castlefield on 10 July 1761.
 The canal brought coal to the town from Worsley and when in 1776 it had been extended, cotton could be shipped into the town from the Port of Liverpool.
 At Castlefield Basin are a series of early warehouses, such as the Dukes Warehouse and the Grocers Warehouse.
 By 1800 the Bridgewater at Castlefield was connected to the Rochdale Canal and beyond that to the Ashton Canal.
-On the Ashton Canal the Store Street Aqueduct designed by Benjamin Outram, is believed to be the first skewed aqueduct of its kind and the oldest still in use and a brick lock-keeper's cottage constructed about 1800 survives by Number 2 Lock.
+On the Ashton Canal the Store Street Aqueduct designed by Benjamin Outram, is believed to be the first skewed aqueduct of its kind and the oldest still in use and a brick lock-keeper's cottage constructed about 1800 survives by Lock No.2.

 The canals shaped the layout of the city attracting wharves and warehouses, transporting coal and heavy materials and provided water to run steam-engines.
 Large cotton mill complexes survive on the fringes of the city centre, Murrays Mills, the McConnel & Kennedy Mills and Beehive Mill at Ancoats were built from the 1790s.
 The oldest surviving fireproof mill is at Chorlton New Mills in Chorlton on Medlock.